niplav/site/favorites.md

 abstraction](https://en.wikipedia.org/wiki/Geometric_abstraction),
-my favorite type of biome is flat deserts, my favorite type of meditation is good ol' ānāpānasati (with each cycle beginning on an outbreath, relaxing & then counting to ten after recognizing mind-wandering, being more on the vipassanizing side, and (ideally) spanning up awareness to perform a mental check-in every ~4 breath cycles), my favorite kitchen appliance is the microwave,
+my favorite type of biome is flat deserts, my favorite type of meditation is good ol' ānāpānasati (with each cycle beginning on an outbreath, relaxing & then counting to eight after recognizing mind-wandering, being more on the vipassanizing side, and (ideally) spanning up awareness to perform a mental check-in every ~4 breath cycles), my favorite kitchen appliance is the microwave,